apigee/ansible-opdk-accelerator/setup/README.md

 # Setup Apigee OPDK Ansible Configuration Accelerator

 ## Introduction
 An Ansible controller is used to run Ansible playbooks.
-This repository contains playbooks that setup an Ansible controller.
+This repository contains playbooks that configure an Ansible controller.
 The role [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) is used to setup an Ansible Controller.

 ## Assumptions
+* Ansible is installed on the server set aside as an Ansible Controller.
-The `setup.yml` playbook uses [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) to configure an Ansible controller to use the framework.
+* The `setup.yml` playbook uses [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) to configure an Ansible controller to use the framework.
 The `setup.yml` assumes that the you are configuring the localhost.